 Aimbot refers to the illegal software which grants perfect aim to the player using it.
 Mostly used in online multiplayer first-person shooter games like CS: GO.
 Sometimes also called auto-aim, as the bot automatically resets the aim as soon as an enemy player enters the frame.

-In gaming, camping refers to the tactic where a player gains a strategically advantageous position by sitting in a particular position on the map.
+In gaming, camping refers to the tactic where a player sits in a strategically advantageous position in the game map.

-The gaming term Bot refers to a character that is controlled by the computer.
+The gaming term Bot refers to a character that is controlled by a computer.
 In most games, bots are non-playable characters.

 In gaming slang, Buff is when a weapon or tool is rendered with good stats with the latest updates making it good for use.
 On the other hand, Nerf is when a weapon is deemed inferior to other weapons with inferior stats.